NVIDIA/grcuda/README.md

   7. `-b`, `--benchmark`: run the benchmark only for the specified kernel.
 Otherwise run all benchmarks specified in `benchmark_main.py`
   8. `-n`, `--size`: specify the input size of data used as input for each benchmark.
 Otherwise use the sizes specified in `benchmark_main.py`
   9. `-r`, `--random`: initialize benchmarks randomly whenever possible.
 True by default
+  9. `--number_of_gpus`: Number of GPU employed for computation
+  9. `--execution_policy`: If present, run the benchmark only with the selected execution policy
+  9. `--dependency_policy`: If present, run the benchmark only with the selected dependency policy
+  9. `--new_stream`: If present, run the benchmark only with the selected new stream policy
+  9. `--parent_stream`: If present, run the benchmark only with the selected parent stream policy
+  9. `--device_selection`: If present and parent policy is data aware, run the benchmark only with the selected device selection heuristic
+  9. `--force_stream_attach`: If present, force association between arrays and CUDA streams.
+  9. `--memory_advise_policy`: Select a managed memory memAdvise flag, if multiple GPUs are available
+  9. `--prefetch`: If true, enable automatic prefetching in the benchmarks
   10. `--block_size_1d`: number of threads per block when using 1D kernels
   11. `--block_size_2d`: number of threads per block when using 2D kernels
   12. `-g`, `--number_of_blocks`: number of blocks in the computation
   13. `-p`, `--time_phases`: measure the execution time of each phase of the benchmark; note that this introduces overheads, and might influence the total execution time.
 Results for each phase are meaningful only for synchronous execution
+  13. `--timing`: If presentm, measure the execution time of each kernel
   14. `--nvprof`: if present, enable profiling when using nvprof.
 For this option to have effect, run graalpython using nvprof, with flag '--profile-from-start off'

 ## DAG Scheduling Settings
 The automatic DAG scheduling of GrCUDA supports different settings that can be used for debugging or to simplify the dependency computation in some circumstances.
+Starting from release 0.4.0, the automatic scheduler also supports the usage of multiple GPUs available in the system.
-These options are provided at startup, using `--experimental-options --grcuda.OptionName=value`.
+Different options can be provided at startup, using `--experimental-options --grcuda.OptionName=value`:

+* `EnableComputationTimers`: measure the execution time of GPU computations; `false` by default;
 * `ExecutionPolicy`: this regulates the global scheduling policy;
  `async` uses the DAG for asynchronous parallel execution, while `sync` executes each computation synchronously and can be used for debugging or to measure the execution time of each kernel
 * `DependencyPolicy`: choose how data dependencies between GrCUDA computations are computed;
-`with-const` considers read-only parameter, while `no-const` assumes that all arguments can be modified in a computation
+`with-const` considers read-only parameter, while `no-const` assumes that all arguments can be modified in a computation;
 * `RetrieveNewStreamPolicy`: choose how streams for new GrCUDA computations are created;
- `fifo` (the default) reuses free streams whenever possible, while `always-new` creates new streams every time a computation should use a stream different from its parent
+ `reuse` (the default) reuses free streams whenever possible, while `always-new` creates new streams every time a computation should use a stream different from its parent
 * `RetrieveParentStreamPolicy`: choose how streams for new GrCUDA computations are obtained from parent computations;
-`same-as-parent` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint
+`same-as-parent` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint; `multigpu-disjoint` extends the previous policy with multi-GPU support and select the best parent device for a given computation, while `multigpu-early-disjoint` first selects the ideal GPU for the input computation, then finds if any of the reusable streams is allocated on that device.
-* `InputPrefetch`: if present, prefetch the data on GPUs with architecture starting from Pascal.
-In most cases, it improves performance.
+* `InputPrefetch`: if `true`, prefetch the data on GPUs with architecture starting from Pascal.
+In most cases, it improves performance. `false` by default;
-* `ForceStreamAttach`: if present, force association between arrays and CUDA streams.
-True by default on architectures older than Pascal, to allow concurrent CPU/GPU computation.
-On architectures starting from Pascal, it can improve performance.
+* `ForceStreamAttach`: if `true`, force association between arrays and CUDA streams. `true` by default on architectures older than Pascal, to allow concurrent CPU/GPU computation.
+On architectures starting from Pascal, it can improve performance, but it's `false` by default;
-* `--grcuda.TimeComputation`: Enable time computation to get execution time of the kernels, default is false;
+* `NumberOfGPUs`: set how many GPUs can be used during computation (if available, otherwise use the max number of GPUs in the system).
+1 by default;
+* `DeviceSelectionPolicy`: choose the heuristic that manages how GPU computations are mapped to devices, if multiple GPUs are available. `single-gpu` by default, it supports 5 multi-GPU policies: `round-robin` simply rotates the scheduling between GPUs, `stream-aware` selects the device with fewer ongoing computations, `min-transfer-size` maximizes data locality, while `minmin-transfer-time` and `minmax-transfer-time` minimize respectively the minimum and the maximum total transfer time;
+* `DataThreshold`: When selecting a device with data-aware DeviceSelectionPolicies, such as min-transfer-size, do not give priority to devices that have less than this percentage of data already available.
+A lower percentage favors exploitation, a high percentage favors exploration.
+0.1 by default (10%).
+* `MemAdvisePolicy`: select a managed memory `memAdvise` flag, if multiple GPUs are available.
+Options: `read-mostly`, `preferred-location`, `none` (default);
+* `ExportDAG`: if present, dump the scheduling DAG in .dot format.
+Specify the destination path and the file name as value of the option (e.g. `--grcuda.ExportDAG=../ExecutionDAG`).
+* `BandwidthMatrix`: if present, sets the location of the CSV file that contains the estimated bandwidth between each CPU and GPU in the system, employed by topology-aware DeviceSelectionPolicies.
+By default, this is taken from  `$GRCUDA_HOME/projects/resouces/connection_graph/datasets/connection_graph.csv`, which is automatically computed during GrCUDA installation.

 ## Publications